 Although list cleaning services are often used in the email marketing community, we seldom recommend them.
 Most list cleaning services do not remove invalid addresses for you.
 They'll note which addresses are least likely to be delivered successfully, and expect you to remove those addresses yourself.

 Cleaning a list may solve an obvious problem, like stale addresses, but it can hide bigger issues with your audience collection and management procedures.
-You won't discover or solve ongoing audience issues, like abuse complaints, spam traps, or blacklists, so it isn't an acceptable solution to other compliance or delivery issues.
+You won't discover or solve ongoing audience issues, like abuse complaints, spam traps, or denylists (other providers may refer to it as "blacklists"), so it isn't an acceptable solution to other compliance or delivery issues.

 Hiring a list cleaning service is only a viable option if you have a good record of subscriber permission, and your audience management methods and campaign content are in line with Mailchimp's best practices.